kanaka/raft.js/research_class/paper.md

 and dynamic, inbound connections are denied by default, and outbound connections are network address translated (NATed).

-To establish a direct communication channel between browers, WebRTC uses mechanism that is similar to the Session Initiation Protocol (SIP) commonly used for Voice-over-IP (VoIP) communication.
+To establish a direct communication channel between browsers, WebRTC uses mechanism that is similar to the Session Initiation Protocol (SIP) commonly used for Voice-over-IP (VoIP) communication.
 This involves a third party server known as a signaling server.
 Each user agent (browser) connects to this server at a well known address in order to establish a direct connection to other user agents.
-The signaling server is also uses to communicate session control messages (open, close, error) and to negotiate meda capabilities.
+The signaling server is also uses to communicate session control messages (open, close, error) and to negotiate media capabilities.
 The signaling server may optionally provide other services such as higher level session management, HTTP serving of the web application, address book service, client presence/availability, etc.